balderdashy/sails-docs/concepts/Helpers/Helpers.md

 ### Overview

-In Sails, helpers are the recommended approach for pulling repeated code into a separate file, then reusing that code in various [actions](http://sailsjs.com/documentation/concepts/actions-and-controllers), [custom responses](http://sailsjs.com/documentation/concepts/custom-responses) or even other helpers.
+In Sails, helpers are the recommended approach for pulling repeated code into a separate file, then reusing that code in various [actions](http://sailsjs.com/documentation/concepts/actions-and-controllers), [custom responses](http://sailsjs.com/documentation/concepts/custom-responses), [command-line scripts](https://www.npmjs.com/package/machine-as-script), [unit tests](http://sailsjs.com/documentation/concepts/testing), or even other helpers.
 You don't _have_ to use helpers-- in fact you might not even need them right at first.
 But as your code base grows, helpers will become more and more important for your app's maintainability.
 (Plus, they're really convenient.)

 For example, in the course of creating the actions that your Node.js/Sails app uses to respond to client requests, you will sometimes find yourself repeating code in several places.
 That can be pretty bug-prone, of course, not to mention annoying.
 Fortunately, there's a neat solution: replace the duplicate code with a call to a custom helper: